Health tips for heart mind and body

 - Basil has low calories and is rich in compounds known to have anti-inflammatory and anti-bacterial properties.

-- Basil is rich in Vitamin K. It helps in strengthening of bones and also has anti-ageing properties
+- Basil is rich in Vitamin K. It helps in strengthening of bones and also has anti-aging properties

 - Basil leaves are loaded with phytonutrients and healing oils.